 A Happy Ending for Luna and a Hopeful Future for Cats Diagnosed With FIP

-Luna’s last injection of EVO984 was July 23rd, 2017.
-She is thriving and showing no signs of disease and her lab work remains perfectly normal today.
-She reached her adult weight and stature and plays aggressively, as a Savannah cat should.
-She loves to go camping and on our backpacking adventures and has hiked up to 13 miles with us, either walking on her harness or riding on the backpack.
-She loves being outside with us and is always an attention-grabber when we are out and about.
-It's not every day that you see a cat on a leash or at a campsite!
+Luna’s last injection of EVO984 - GS-441524 was July 23rd, 2017.
+She's thriving, shows no signs of disease, and her lab work remains perfect today.
+She loves to go camping and on our backpacking adventures.
+She's hiked up to 13 miles, either walking on her harness or riding on the backpack.
+It's not every day that you see a cat on a leash on the trails or at a campsite!

 Luna Loves Camping and Backpacking With Her Humans

 Comments and feedback about your own experiences with FIP are most welcome.
 I value input from others and fully support you and your cat.
-Feel free to ask any questions that you may have about FIP and I will do my best to respond or direct you the best resources to help you.
+Feel free to ask any questions about FIP and current treatment options, and I'll do my best to direct you to the best resources.